COMMERCIAL INVESTMENT SALES AND MARKETING

 His global business perspective, cross-cultural competency, collaborative network and strategic alliances, affiliation with the Nitro Realty Network, and good standing memberships with the worldwide networks of the National Association of REALTORS®, and other professional industry organizations, provides his private commercial investment sales and consulting practices with the global and business resources to help individual clients and customers succeed in achieving their personal and financial goals in the 21st Century business environment.

-Ileri is a native Washingtonian of Nigerian and American descent who grew up being influenced by various Caribbean cultures as well.
+Ileri is a native Washingtonian of Nigerian and American descent who grew up being influenced by various African and Caribbean cultures.
 His multicultural life experiences have shaped him personally.
 And defines his global perspective and outlook.
 His interests include art, music and entertainment, boxing, MMA, fitness, biking, reading, traveling, spirituality, international business, and spending time with friends and family.

 He holds two professional real estate salesperson licenses and is commissioned to provide brokerage services in the U.S. jurisdictions of the District of Columbia and Maryland.
 Ileri also has ownership interests in other "non-broker affiliated" independent business ventures, including Wazobia Media, IEO Capital, and Ileri University.

 Nitro Realty is not affiliated with Ileri Consulting.

 (College Credit, CE Credit, and Non-Credit Studies)

 * University of Maryland Global Campus (UMGC), Business Administration and Communications